 The loose and adventurous itinerary that they created led me far to the Northeast, to Cape Breton Island for a drive unlike no other.
-The Cabot Trail is a 185 mile driving loop that has picturesque lookout points, miles of hiking trails, lush forests and 360 degree beauty, plus quaint crafty shops, harbors and delectable fish eateries.
+The Cabot Trail is a 185-mile driving loop that has picturesque lookout points, miles of hiking trails, lush forests and 360 degree beauty, plus quaint crafty shops, harbors and delectable fish eateries.

 Many folks travel to Nova Scotia just to take this drive, making it a 3-4 day vacation.
 But, we were going to be adventurous and do it all in one day, just like when we made the 17 stops on Maui’s Road to Hana in 9 hours.

-Clockwise or counter-clockwise?
+Drive clockwise or counter-clockwise?

 It’s a debatable dilemma.
 Driving counter-clockwise will allow you to be shore-side for much of the time hugging the shoulder, whereas clockwise will not give you the jitters from the sheer drops on the edge.
 The choice is really up to you.
 We started at 9:15 in the morning and went clock-wise, a decision that was made mostly because I wanted to make a special breakfast stop and that was the direction it was in.